abanskota/t81_577_data_science/weekly_materials/week5/docs/accessing-data-from-postgres.md

 conn.close()
 ```

-As some table could be huge in size and grabbing the entire data might be neither realistic nor necessary, other two cursor methods `fetchmany()`, `fetchone()` can be used to retrive selective rows from the table.
+As some tables could be huge in size and grabbing the entire data might be neither realistic nor necessary, other two cursor methods `fetchmany()`, `fetchone()` can be used to retrieve selected rows from the table.

 For example, to fetch just 10 rows, run the following command after opening connection and executing the sql query as before:

 ```python
 records = cur.fetchmany(10)
 ```
-If the cur.fetchmany(10) is called again with the previous cursor open, next 10 rows will be returned.
+If the cur.fetchmany(10) is called again with the previous cursor open, the next 10 rows will be returned.

 ### Querying data